 Can I appeal a visa refusal? — There is no appeal for visa denials; however, any applicant may reapply for a non-immigrant visa if he/she can present evidence of a significant change in circumstances since the last application.
 In some cases, the applicant may have one or more visa ineligibilities and cannot be issued a visa under immigration law.

 I still have questions about the H-2 visa program.
 Who can I contact? — Please read this FAQ first and watch this video that explains the H-2 visa application process.
-If you still have questions, you may email: MonterreyH2Visas@state.gov.
+If you still have questions, you may email the U.S. Embassy or Consulate that will process your application.
 If your visa application was refused, please reference the letter given to you at the time of the interview.

 Know Your Rights/Report Fraudulent Activity